inferless/Zephyr-7B-Streaming/README.md

 - The shape of the parameter should be [1], multiple inputs or objects are by using "json.dumps(object)" and then passed as string
 - Output should have the same schema in all the iterative responses

+#### Create a custom runtime

+To get started with importing the template for the streaming create a Custom runtime with the 'inferless-runtime-config.yaml'

 Define  IS_STREAMING_OUTPUT in the **input\_schema.py**